jluisgarcia/flexbox-responsive-navigation-bar/README.md

 # Flexbox responsive navigation bar

 Simple and handy navigation bar for easy integration and customization on any new or existing web page.
 Works well with Bootstrap, if needed.
-Current breakpoint to change desktop to mobile view is setup at "sm", based on Bootstrap Grid.
+Current breakpoint to mobile view is setup at "sm", based on Bootstrap Grid.
+It can be changed easily in the style sheet.

 We can choose from two options:

 - Vertical menu bar.
 - Horizontal menu bar.